fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 through all elements.
 I also elected to not accumulate the result of each output element directly in the output tensor.
 Instead I accumulate in a local variable, which will hopefully be kept in a register.

 Think back!
 Where is the register located?
-And why can it be problematic to accumulate in the output tensor?
+And why can it be problematic to accumulate the sum in the output tensor?

 The bias is the same.
 But that does mean we are writing to the same output element twice.
 Let's move the bias calculation into the matrix-matrix multiplication loop. ```linear_layer_optimized``` moves the bias to just